networkfusion/N64FlashcartMenu/README.md

 BUT, as a work around you can use a proxy TCP/IP connection Set up a proxy: open a terminal window, `cd ./tools/sc64` and then `./sc64deployer.exe server`

-Then in the dev container, use `remotedeploy.sh`
+Then in the dev container, use `./remotedeploy.sh`

 ### From your host (Windows) OS